Los Angeles Kings: Bankruptcy, move to the Staples Center, and rebuild (1995–2009)

-Afterwards, during the off-season, Luc Robitaille turned down a one-year deal with a substantial pay cut and ended up signing with Detroit, as the Red Wings represented his best chance at winning the Stanley Cup, and like Tomas Sandstrom before him in 1997, Robitaille won the Stanley Cup with Detroit in 2002.
+Afterwards, during the off-season, Luc Robitaille turned down a one-year deal with a substantial pay cut and ended up signing with Detroit, as the Red Wings represented his best chance at winning the Stanley Cup, and like Tomas Sandström before him in 1997, Robitaille won the Stanley Cup with Detroit in 2002.
 The Kings started off the season with a sluggish October and November, and then found their game again to finish with 95 points.
-They in fact were tied in points with the second-place Phoenix Coyotes, and only finished third in the Pacific Division and seventh in the West due to a head-to-head record — the Coyotes won the season series, 3–0–2.
+They in fact were tied in points with the second-place Phoenix Coyotes, and only finished third in the Pacific Division and seventh in the West due to a head-to-head record – the Coyotes won the season series, 3–0–2.
 In the playoffs they met the Colorado Avalanche once again, this time in the first round.
 The series would prove to be a carbon copy of their previous meeting, with the Kings behind three games to one and bouncing back to tie the series, only to be dominated in the seventh game and eliminated.
 The next seasons would be major disappointments as the Kings hit another major decline, missing the postseason up until the 2009–10 season.

 During those mediocre seasons, there would be a few bright spots in the form of draft picks that would attribute to future success for the team, beginning with the 2003 NHL entry draft.
-Players such as Dustin Brown (2003), Anze Kopitar, Jonathan Quick (both 2005), and Drew Doughty (2008) were drafted and would help the Kings reach the playoffs once again.
+Players such as Dustin Brown (2003), Anže Kopitar, Jonathan Quick (both 2005), and Drew Doughty (2008) were drafted and would help the Kings reach the playoffs once again.

 Return to the playoffs (2009–2011)

-Drafted by the Kings in the late 2000s, Anze Kopitar (left) and Drew Doughty (right) helped the team become playoff contenders in the early 2010s.
+Drafted by the Kings in the late 2000s, Anže Kopitar (left) and Drew Doughty (right) helped the team become playoff contenders in the early 2010s.

-During the 2009–10 season, the team had built a consistent roster with goaltender Jonathan Quick, defenseman Drew Doughty, and forwards Dustin Brown, Anze Kopitar and Justin Williams.
+During the 2009–10 season, the team had built a consistent roster with goaltender Jonathan Quick, defenseman Drew Doughty, and forwards Dustin Brown, Anže Kopitar and Justin Williams.
 Finishing sixth overall in the West with 101 points, just the third 100-plus point season in franchise history, and establishing a franchise record with a nine-game unbeaten streak, the Kings returned to the playoffs, where they lost to a highly skilled third-seeded Vancouver Canucks team in six games.

 The Kings entered the 2011 playoffs as the seventh seed in the West and played the second-seeded San Jose Sharks in the first round.
-Despite Anze Kopitar's absence with injury, the Kings pushed the series to six games until an overtime goal by Joe Thornton qualified the Sharks.
+Despite Anže Kopitar's absence with injury, the Kings pushed the series to six games until an overtime goal by Joe Thornton qualified the Sharks.